bansallab/INoDS-model/README.md

 infection_type: Can be either "SI", "SIR" or "SIS".

-truth: True values of parameters, if known, are entered as a list.
+truth (optional, default = None): True values of parameters, if known, are entered as a list.
 If unknown set the truth as a list of zeroes.

-null_networks: Total number of null network.
+null_networks (optional, default = 500): Total number of null network.
+Default number of null networks is 500.

-burnin: Total burn-in perior for *emcee* sampler.
+burnin (optional, default = 500): Total burn-in perior for *emcee* sampler.

-iteration: Total number of iterations after burn-in for *emcee* sampler.
+max_iteration (optional, default = 10,000): Maximum number of iterations after burn-in for *emcee* sampler.
+The sampler terminates at maximum iteration even if convergence is not achieved.

 diagnosis_lag: (optional, default = False).
 Set to True when actual infection timing is unknown and the infection file reports *diagnosis times* instead of *infection times*.